 The candidates say the Medicare-like option they include in their health care plans offers additional competition that would benefit consumers.
 But if that plan is subsidized so generously that private companies can’t compete, then it has the potential to be the “backdoor to single-payer,” said Regina E. Herzlinger, a professor at the Harvard Business School.

 Herzlinger is no ordinary B-School prof. She has written books pushing market-based approaches to reform, gives speeches on the topic, and is eminently quotable.
 That’s fine, of course, but voters need to know what side of the field she comes from.
 In this case, the AP didn’t tell them.
 And they need to understand what the crowd-out argument means—a way to protect the insurance industry.
-We bet that the “crowd-out” phenomenon will be hotly debated as McCain and the Democrat duke it out.Trudy Lieberman is a fellow at the Center for Advancing Health and a longtime contributing editor to the Columbia Journalism Review.
-She is the lead writer for The Second Opinion, CJR’s healthcare desk, which is part of our United States Project on the coverage of politics and policy.
+We bet that the “crowd-out” phenomenon will be hotly debated as McCain and the Democrat duke it out.Trudy Lieberman is a longtime contributing editor to the Columbia Journalism Review.
+She is the lead writer for The Second Opinion, CJR's healthcare desk, which is part of our United States Project on the coverage of politics and policy.
+She also blogs for Health News Review.
 Follow her on Twitter @Trudy_Lieberman.